AndreyPodlesni/UsbKeyboardSniffer/README.md

 -   Conversely, if both Caps Lock is active and the Shift key is pressed, ASCII letters are converted to lowercase.

-## Recording the Complete HID Structure in a CSV File
+## Recording the Complete HID Structure keylog in a CSV File

 -   The ESP32 leverages the ESP32Time library to utilize the real-time clock.
 -   When the keystroke structure is received, the ESP32 converts each HID key into its ASCII equivalent and records each element of the structure in a CSV format, storing it on the memory card within the "key_info.csv" file.